 While selling products online can significantly increase your base of potential customers, it also comes with an added challenge.

-Online shoppers can be located anywhere in the world.
+Online shoppers can be located around the world.
 A checkout experience optimized to fit their expectations and preferences in terms of pricing, language, currency and payment methods is required to convert them.

 Failing to Localize Your Price Can Increase Cart Abandonment